-Microscopes
+Microscopes:

 - 1. Examine the standard microscope in the lab.
 What are the magnifications of the eyepiece and objective?
-What are the numerical aperture?
-What is the total magnification of each lens?
-What is the working distance (at what distance from the objective lens is the image in focus?)
+What is(are) the numerical aperture(s)?
+What is the total magnification?
+What is the working distance (at which distance from the objective lens is the image in focus?)
 How would you calculate the focal length of each lens?
 Why is there a lamp in the microscope? - 2.
 Build a compound microscope using the lenses available in the lab.
-(Probably use f=100mm and f=76.2mm, or other combinations if you're curious to try out different lenses) What is the system magnification?
+(Probably use f=100 mm and f=76.2 mm, or other combinations if you're curious to try out different lenses) What is the system magnification?
 Is it diffraction limited?
 Where is the exit pupil?
 What is the working distance?